wenkokke/talk-robustness-as-a-refinement-type/presentation.md

 ---

+^
+F\* then compiles everything it knows about this program down to a Z3 query, which you can see here in an idealised form, and sends it off to Z3… to which Z3 replies “sat”, or “yes, this network is robust around doggy inputs.”

 ```lisp
 (define-fun classify ((x1 Real) (x2 Real)) Real
   (ite (>= (- (+ (* x1 0.5) (* x2 0.5)) 0.9) 0.0) 1.0 0.0))